MAP Violation: Top Tips for Preventing Pricing Violations

 Your pricing policy, then, if properly enforced, helps prevent that from happening.
 It protects your retailers' margins by ensuring no one has to sell at cost to stay competitive.

-Non-compliant distributors and unauthorized resellers trouble all stakeholders in the distribution chain, weakening the trust you’ve built with your carefully selected retailers, and causing you trouble down the road.
+Non-compliant distributors and unauthorized resellers trouble all parties in the distribution chain, weakening the trust you've built with your carefully selected retailers, and causing you trouble down the road.

 You may sell your product on your own site.
 With resellers breaching your pricing policies, that deteriorates your ability to compete and lowers your profits from your store, as well.

-Diverted customers, reputation damages and non-compliant distributors are ultimately causing revenue losses too.
+Diverted customers, reputation damage and non-compliant distributors ultimately cause revenue losses too.

 Top tips for preventing MAP violations

-In order for the brand to protect itself against the above threats, MAP violation monitoring is essential.
+To protect against these threats, MAP violation monitoring is essential.
 Ensuring pricing compliance requires staying on top of your resellers, and properly enforcing your MAP policies when there is a violation.

 Staying on top of your resellers for pricing violations requires technology-based tracking solutions, such as Visualping, to diligently monitor all your resellers, at scale, and help you respond as soon as possible when a violation occurs.